Decentralized-ID/decentralized-id.github.io/README.md

 It's impossible to have a conversation about decentralized-id without discussing blockchain and self sovereign identity:
   * Blockchain fueled longstanding efforts to create a privacy preserving internet-wide identity protocol, and inspired development of decentralized networks for online identification.
   * Self Sovereign Identity principles (with some help from the GDPR) have helped to shape the narrative around putting the identity owner in control over their personal information.
-  * The United Nations Sustainable Development Goals (SDGs) have also helped to shape the narrative and further fueled efforts for a global and widely accessible identity solution.
+  * The United Nations Sustainable Development Goals (SDGs) have also helped to fueled efforts for a global and widely accessible identity solution.

 —[infominer.id](https://infominer.id)